dimaga/drlnd-p1-navigation/Report.md

 __Replay Buffer__ saves agent experiences as tuples (_S<sub>t</sub>_, _A<sub>t</sub>_, _R<sub>t</sub>_, _S<sub>t+1</sub>_) in memory to be picked randomly later for learning.
 Neural network converges faster if it receives _uncorrelated_ experiences, i.e. from random non-consecutive time steps.
 In my project, ```ReplayBuffer``` class implements this functionality, it stores up to 100000 of such tuples in a ```deque```, randomly sampling batches of 64 items to train my neural network

-__Q target value__ separates target neural network from trained neural network.
+__Q target value__ separates a target neural network from a trained neural network.
 This helps reduce variance while training, as the target Q-value remains fixed when then trained Q-value approaches it.
 The training formula turns into:

 ![formula](https://render.githubusercontent.com/render/math?math=Q(S_t,A_t)%20\leftarrow%20Q(S_t,A_t)%20%2B%20\alpha%20(R_t%20%2B%20\lambda%20max_a%20Q'(S_{t%2B1},a)-%20Q(S_t,A_t)))